kyan/kyan-jukebox-js/README.md

 just be-serve
 ```

-This will give you a working FE and BE plus the persistence layer.
+This will give you a working FE and BE with SQLite persistence.
 The Jukebox is available
 at http://localhost:3001 running in dev mode, meaning any changes will cause the server to restart.

 ## Technology